jmswn89/TAL/readme.md

 The program created can be improved by passing multiple CSV filenames.
 Currently, it only supports a single CSV files.
 The class architecture is not applied.
 If time permitted, I can Dependency Injection to supply some properties.
 Some codes in ConvertUsingClassMap are redundant.
 If time permitted, I can make remove the redundancy.
+Lastly, if I am given a time, I will create some unit test.